farahtemraz/NewsletterApplication/README.md

 #### 1. activity.ts

 This file contains a method called `sendNewsletter` which contains the actual logic of the project.
 It is divided into 3 parts.
 The first part is fetching the news through the API.
-The API call is specific for fetching the top 20 headline and news about Egypt only.
+The API call is specific for fetching the top 20 headlines and news about Egypt only.
 This is specified by adding `top-headlines?country=eg` to the API call.

 ![Fetch](/Screenshots/fetchNews.png)